Source: Sarena D. Seifer and Stacy Holmes, Community-Campus Partnerships for Health, May 2002

 The Compendium of Assessment and Research Tools (CART) is a database that provides information on instruments that measure attributes associated with youth development programs.
 CART includes descriptions of research instruments, tools, rubrics, and guides and is intended to assist those who have an interest in studying the effectiveness of service-learning, safe and drug-free schools and communities, and other school-based youth development activities.

-The Corporation for National and Community Service Resource Center
+The Corporation for National and Community Service National Service Knowledge Network

-The Resource Center is a clearinghouse of more than 5,000 materials designed to strengthen national service and volunteer programs – including free downloadable forms, documents, and tools; a specialized collection of books, videos, and other publications on loan; the Effective Practices Collection, now 800 strong; a growing catalog of self-paced online courses; and more.
-It’s a one-stop website with content generated by the CNCS network of training and technical assistance providers and experts to serve your program needs.
+National Service Knowledge Network is a clearinghouse of more than 5,000 materials designed to strengthen national service and volunteer programs – including free downloadable forms, documents, and tools; an online library; the practices and program examples collection; a growing catalog of self-paced online courses; and more.
+It's a one-stop website with content generated by the CNCS network of training and technical assistance providers and experts to serve your program needs.

 International Association for Research on Service-Learning and Community Engagement (IARSLCE) holds an annual research conference from which the Advances in Service-Learning Research series is produced.
 A list of titles in the series may be found at http://www.researchslce.org/publications/.